Dishankpatel1/Miniature-Autonomous-Car-using-Raspberry-Pi/README.md

 # Aseembling Robot
 Once all parts are manufactured please install the car accordingly to the steps shown in the Final Report 6.4 Assembling the robot section.
-(Note: if the report is not available/viable please contact me, as this could be due to incompetence of report marking causing plagiarism)
+(Note: if the report is not available/viable please contact me, as this could be due to incompetence of report marking causing plagiarism).

 Use necessary components to assemble the car, such as screw, nylon spacer, copper stand-off, etc.

 # Hardware Connection
 Below shows the connection diagram created using Fritzing software with the understanding of GPIO-pins from the datasheet of Raspberry-Pi 4B.
-Note, additional mini-breadboard is used to create a common +5V and GND line, due to only two +5V rail availability on Raspberry-Pi GPIO-pins
+Note, additional mini-breadboard is used to create a common +5V and GND line, due to only two +5V rail availability on Raspberry-Pi GPIO-pins.

 ![Connection Diagram V1](https://user-images.githubusercontent.com/100168764/168692178-78408471-d456-4aa8-9913-b72c7e377bc6.jpg)

 # Programming & Testing

-Please refer to Porgramming & Testing folder, where sub-modules codes are created testing individual hardware which contructs the final code
+Please refer to Porgramming & Testing folder, where sub-modules codes are created testing individual hardware which contructs the final code, refer to Main Code.

 Additionally, project test videos are created showing all step-by-step approach displaying the build process of final code.